nextflow-io/nextflow/docs/metadata.rst

 Error handler
 -------------

-The ``onError`` even handler is invoked by Nextflow when a runtime or process error caused the pipeline execution to stop.
+The ``onError`` event handler is invoked by Nextflow when a runtime or process error caused the pipeline execution to stop.
 For example::

     workflow.onError {